cybersader/awesome-cybersader/📁 51 - Cyberbase/Obsidian Roadmaps/Obsidian Roadmaps.md

   });

   // ----------------------
-  // Append Each Roadmap Lane as Its Own Section
+  // Append Each Roadmap Lane Section
   // ----------------------
   for (const lane in roadmapGroups) {
     if (roadmapGroups[lane].length > 0) {